BoldingBruggeman/fabm-pisces/README.md

 * add source of iron due to sea ice melt (`p4zsed.F90`, `ln_ironice`)
 * add iron input from hydrothermal vents - implement in TOP-FABM or in PISCES code? (`p4zsed.F90`, `ln_hydrofe`)
 * The annual maximum silicate concentration at the surface is currently set in `fabm.yaml`.
 FABM will need minor changes to compute it on the fly as in `p4zint.F90`.
 * much of the chemistry code (`p4zche.F90` in the original code) uses in-situ temperature.
-For the moment we substitute the native temperature provided by the host (hydrodynamic model), which often is potential or absolute temperature.
+For the moment we substitute the native temperature provided by the host (hydrodynamic model), which often is potential or conservative temperature.
 * support for an iron ligand tracer (`lk_ligand`, `p4z_ligand.F90`) is currently not implemented.
 * check light fields: Are they for horizontal average of entire grid cell, or ice-free section only?
 What do the various processes expect?
 * check dust inputs for top layer (why no dissolution at the center in the original PISCES code?)